wkhere/stackless/Doc/library/threading.rst

    The internal flag is initially false.

-.. method:: Event.is_set()
+   .. method:: is_set()

       Return true if and only if the internal flag is true.

-.. method:: Event.set()
+   .. method:: set()

       Set the internal flag to true.
 All threads waiting for it to become true are awakened.
 Threads that call :meth:`wait` once the flag is true will not block at all.

-.. method:: Event.clear()
+   .. method:: clear()

       Reset the internal flag to false.
-Subsequently, threads calling :meth:`wait` will block until :meth:`set` is called to set the internal flag to true again.
+Subsequently, threads calling :meth:`wait` will block until :meth:`.set` is called to set the internal flag to true again.

-.. method:: Event.wait([timeout])
+   .. method:: wait(timeout=None)

       Block until the internal flag is true.
 If the internal flag is true on entry, return immediately.
 Otherwise, block until another thread calls :meth:`set` to set the flag to true, or until the optional timeout occurs.

       When the timeout argument is present and not ``None``, it should be a floating point number specifying a timeout for the operation in seconds (or fractions thereof).

       This method returns the internal flag on exit, so it will always return ``True`` except if a timeout is given and the operation times out.

       .. versionchanged:: 3.1
          Previously, the method always returned ``None``.

 .. _timer-objects: